rkRashik/DeltaCrown/Documents/Modify_TournamentApp/Workplan/DEV_PROGRESS_TRACKER.md

 **Purpose**: Track development progress across all phases and epics of the DeltaCrown tournament platform transformation.

-**Last Updated**: December 13, 2025 (Phase 6 COMPLETED - All 5 Epics Complete with 28/28 tests for Epic 6.5 Dispute Resolution Module)
+**Last Updated**: December 10, 2025 (Phase 7 COMPLETED - All 6 Epics Delivered, Epic 7.6 Help System with 28 tests passing)

 ---